KostasMavrakis/Prague-Devils-Web-App/README.md

 - Flask – Lightweight backend server used under the hood by Dash
 - Werkzeug, Jinja2, itsdangerous, click – Flask core dependencies for routing, templating, and secure sessions

-<br/>🔐 Authentication & Data Access
+🔐 Authentication & Data Access
 - The application accesses Google Sheets using a service account.
 - Credentials are stored securely in GCP Secret Manager and accessed during runtime to authenticate and pull the latest data.

 🚀 Deployment
-<br/>The app is deployed on Google Cloud Platform (App Engine or Cloud Run).
+The app is deployed on Google Cloud Platform (App Engine or Cloud Run).
 Make sure to:
 - Set up a Google Cloud project.
 - Enable the Google Sheets and Secret Manager APIs.
 - Store your service account key as a secret.
 - Retrieve the secret in your app's startup code to authenticate and fetch data.

 🛠️ Getting Started Locally
-<br/>To run this app locally:
+To run this app locally:
 - Create a Service Account Key from Google Cloud Console and download it as a JSON file.
 - Replace the part of the script in the individual pages that is used for reading the credentials at runtime and for authenticating with the following 3 lines of code that make a reference to the downloaded JSON file:

-Set up the Google Sheets API client
+<br/>#Set up the Google Sheets API client
 <br/>scope = ["https://spreadsheets.google.com/feeds", "https://www.googleapis.com/auth/spreadsheets","https://www.googleapis.com/auth/drive.file", "https://www.googleapis.com/auth/drive"]
-<br/>Add the path to your 'credentials.json' file
+<br/>#Add the path to your 'credentials.json' file
 <br/>creds = ServiceAccountCredentials.from_json_keyfile_name("credentials.json", scope)
 <br/>client = gspread.authorize(creds)